EUPP-benchmark/ESSD-mbm/README.md

 > **Remark:**
 > Only the results of the global experiment were used for the ESSD benchmark.

+### The global experiment

 To run the global experiment (assuming you have downloaded the data), one simply has to run

+    python ESSD-mbm-training-global.py

+to train a unique [Pythie postprocessor](https://pythie.readthedocs.io/en/latest/files/postprocessors/MBM.html) which is then then stored in a pickle file `postprocessor-global.pickle`.
+This postprocessor will then be used by the script `ESSD-mbm-postprocessing-global.py` to postprocessed the test dataset:

+    python ESSD-mbm-postprocessing-global.py

+The output of the postprocessing is then available in a NetCDF file.

+### The seasonal experiment

+To run the seasonal experiment (assuming you have downloaded the data), one simply has to run

-    python ...
+    python ESSD-mbm-training-seasonal.py

-to train the [Pythie postprocessors](https://pythie.readthedocs.io/en/latest/files/postprocessors/MBM.html) which are then stored in pickle files.
-These postprocessors will then be used by the script `...` to postprocessed the test dataset:
+to train a [Pythie postprocessor](https://pythie.readthedocs.io/en/latest/files/postprocessors/MBM.html) for each season, and which are then stored in a pickle file `postprocessor-seasonal.pickle`.
+These postprocessors will then be used by the script `ESSD-mbm-postprocessing-seasonal.py` to postprocessed the test dataset:

-    python ...
+    python ESSD-mbm-postprocessing-seasonal.py

-The output of the postprocessing is then available in NetCDF files.
+The output of the postprocessing is then available in a NetCDF file.

 ## Testing the output